vishnuvardhan-k/vsd-physical-design-using-open-source-tools/README.md

 ![D3SK3-MCQ5](https://user-images.githubusercontent.com/80052961/110229966-50c3c900-7f33-11eb-867c-eb2f1101480f.JPG)

-## *Day 4 - PRE-LAYOUT Timing ANALYSIS and IMPORTANCE of GOOD CLOCK TREE*
+## *Day 4 - Pre-Layout Timing Analysis and Importance of Good Clock Tree*

 **Delay Table:** At every level, Each buffer varies output load capacitance and input transitions/slew. in simple way, we have varying input transition at input buffer and varying output load at output load at the output buffer.so that we have different delays for one buffer/cell and solution for that is delay table. **Delay Table** is the representation of delays of a particular cell while varying the input slew and output load.